phamcnm/Tourguide-Chatbot/README.md

 ## Goals

 1. Koffee will bring the user to 3 buildings.
 2. Koffee will give at least one funfact.
-If no funfact is said during the tour, Koffee will give a funfact before it says goodbye.
+If no funfact is said during the tour, Koffee will give a fun fact before it says goodbye.

 ## Storyline (in order)